 Unique Gems You Will Be Surprised To Find

-Though they call it vegetable section, you will be thinking that it will just be filled with greens.
-You will be surprised like me to see that there are even sausages and even prawns?!
+Though they call it the vegetable section, you will be thinking that it will just be filled with greens.
+You will be surprised like me to see that there are even sausages and prawns?!
 But of course, you have got to try the prawns.
-What is barbeque without seafood?
+What is barbeque without seafood, right?

-This is a must-head-to first spot especially for those hungry diners.
-While waiting for the grill to heat up, you can start by enjoying these staple food.
+This is a must-head-to first spot, especially for those hungry diners.
+While waiting for the grill to heat up, you can start by enjoying this staple food.

 Furthermore, the tteobbokki might look fiery outside, the level of spice is actually just right.
-The dish is filled with Korean rice cakes, fish cakes and leeks – yum!
-The portion of the japchae was very generous and the texture of the noodles was just right – not too dry.
+The dish is filled with Korean rice cakes, fish cakes, and leeks.
+Yum!
+The portion of the japchae was very generous, and the texture of the noodles was just right.

 That’s not all, we found a very unexpected pleasant surprise!
 They have a variety of soups as well.

-We were very shocked that the soup were really surprisingly good!
+We were very shocked that the soup was really surprisingly good!
 Our favorites were the Herbal and Kimchi soups.
-I can feel the amount of effort the chefs had put to cook them so do give them a try!
+I can feel the amount of effort the chefs had put to cook them, so do give them a try!

 Eat KBBQ Buffet like A Korean: Ssam

 What is KBBQ if you don’t try the authentic way of eating it?
-Ssam, literally means “wrapped”, is a dish in Korean which leafy vegetables are used to wrap a piece of meat.
+Ssam which literally means “wrapped”, is a dish in Korean in which leafy vegetables are used to wrap a piece of meat.